ansible/ansible/docs/docsite/rst/community/index.rst

 * I'm new here.
 Where can I find the Ansible :ref:`code_of_conduct`?
 * I'd like to contribute to Ansible.
 Does Ansible have a :ref:`contributor_license_agreement`?
 * I'd like to contribute but I'm not sure how.
 Are there :ref:`easy ways to contribute <how_can_i_help>`?
 * I want to talk to other Ansible users.
-How do I find an :ref:`Ansible Meetup near me <https://www.meetup.com/topics/ansible/>`?
+How do I find an `Ansible Meetup near me <https://www.meetup.com/topics/ansible/>_`?
 * I have a question.
 What :ref:`Ansible email lists, IRC channels <communication>` will help me find answers?
 * I want to learn more about Ansible.
 What can I do?